THE ROAD TO HOPE

 The Road to Hope.

-Zozan will be present and pleased to meet you and talk about her art, personal background & experiences living as a refugee on the Opening date (28 March).
-She will also be present and available to answer any questions on the following dates (between 15:00 -18:00):
+Zozan will be present and pleased to meet you and talk about her art, personal background & experiences living as a refugee on the Opening date (27 March).

 Please RSVP at to confirm your attendance